 Habitat Intactness

-Measures the degree to which a habitat is free from human disturbance, serving as a key indicator of ecosystem health.
+Quantifies the extent to which a habitat remains free from anthropogenic disturbance and serves as an indicator of ecosystem health.

 availability